honzapav/paster/README.md

    - OpenAI API key for GPT-4 formatting
    - Anthropic API key for Claude formatting
    - Groq API key for ultra-fast formatting
+   - Local model endpoint and name for using your own model

 ## Usage